davidlago/dotfiles/UbuntuInstallationNotes.md

 ### Misc configuration tweaks

+  * Do not use NVIDIA's proprietary driver: It is a battery drain!
+I couldn't go for longer than 2 hours on this driver.
+Go to the additional drivers menu, select the Nouveau driver and from the one below select do not use this device.
+Restart.

   * Change terminal profile colors to black background, light grey text, white bold text, transparent background and adjust the initial number of rows and columns.